nimishjha/chromakeys/README.md

 ## Why is there no support for color schemes with light backgrounds?

 Well, color schemes with light backgrounds are an abomination, but there's also a practical reason: there's no way I could tolerate staring at a glaring white screen long enough to be able to implement support for them.

+## I don't like writing ~1KB to my SSD every time I press a key

+`rsync` your `~/.config/micro/colorschemes` folder to a RAM drive, and symlink to it.